cinerelan/VJoiner/README.md

 # VidJoiner
-A video Concatenation Script
-This script concatenates multiple video files into a single video using the MoviePy library.
+A video Concatenation Script that concatenates multiple video files into a single video using the MoviePy library.

 ## Features
 **Concatenation:** Combines multiple video files into a single video.